 Which is really good news — because it means all we have to do is learn to think like a non-impostor.

 And because impostor feelings are indeed the last to change, today I make sure everyone understands that…

-The only way to stop feeling like an impostor, is to stop thinking like an impostor.
+The only way to stop feeling like an impostor is to stop thinking like an impostor.

 Today I give my audiences three simple but non-negotiable strategies.
 And they’re much happier.

-I’m often asked about my original ten steps.
+However, over the years people have asked about my original ten steps.
 So, here you go!

 - Break the silence.
 Shame keeps a lot of people from “fessing up” about their fraudulent feelings.
 Knowing there’s a name for these feelings and that you are not alone can be tremendously freeing.

 - Separate feelings from fact.
 There are times you’ll feel stupid.
 It happens to everyone from time to time.
 Realize that just because you may feel stupid, doesn’t mean you are.